On Neuropsychology...

 The doctor remained mute, since to answer would have

-it anymore.
+stand it anymore.
 I'm going to kill myself.
-Life isn't worth
+Life

-get good coverage.
+to get good coverage.
 Thank you, doctor, thank you."
-Interestingly,

-the QMHP did not correct the client's misstatement of
+Interestingly, the QMHP did not correct the client's

 "Doctor, I can't make up my mind about a divorce.
 On